code-butter/monout/README.md

 with this project I will make it more easily extensible to pipe logs and metrics anywhere you like.
 The configuration file format will be considered stable once this project reaches version 1.

+## Compiling

+For now binaries are not provided.
+They will be if I continue with this project.

+1. You will need to install Rust and Cargo (https://doc.rust-lang.org/cargo/getting-started/installation.html)
+2. In this project directory run `cargo build -r`.
+There will likely be warnings up until the v1 release.
+3. The `monout` binary will be in `target/release`.
+4. If you need the binary for a different platform please consult the Cargo documentation.

 ## Usage

 Define a YAML file that contains your runners: